ericjeker/sfml-breakout/README.md

 ## GameState

 Hold the current game mode, encapsulate state-specific behavior and data.
 The GameState also manages which scene should be active given its particular state.
+There can only be one state active at a time, but multiple scenes can be active at the same time.

 The GameState to Scene relationship can be: